oxbshw/context-engineering/00_foundations/10_field_orchestration.md

 **Socratic Question**: How does information flow between levels in a hierarchical field structure?

 *Information flows both top-down and bottom-up.
 Top-down flow provides constraints, guidance, and context from more abstract levels to more specific ones.
 Bottom-up flow provides details, evidence, and specific patterns from lower levels to inform higher-level abstractions.
-The balance and interaction between these flows determines the system's overall behavior.*
+The balance and interaction between these flows determine the system's overall behavior.*

 ## 5. Dynamic Field Evolution